xendit/xendit-qa-assessment/README.md

 **Evaluation criteria**

--We would use the following criteria to evaluate the assessment- -*Test scenario writing skills*- - positive, negative and boundary conditions
+We would use the following criteria to evaluate the assessment

+*Test scenario writing skills* : positive, negative and boundary conditions

--*Automation script generation*- - Usage of proper pass and fail conditions, report generation, screenshot capturing
+*Automation script generation* : Usage of proper pass and fail conditions, report generation, screenshot capturing

--*Solutioning skills*- - Reaching the solutions by overcoming technical challenges using alternate method and work around solutions
+*Solutioning skills* : Reaching the solutions by overcoming technical challenges using alternate method and work around solutions

 **Tools to be used**

 The current automation framework is built using the below mentioned technologies.
 You may use any of the below mentioned technologies to develop the automation scripts.
 Along with these, you may use any of the java based technologies as well.

--*Cucumber-
+*Cucumber

--Selenium / Cypress-
+Selenium / Cypress

--Javascripts / Java-
+Javascripts / Java

--Cucumber-js*-
+Cucumber-js*